2025-26 Student Handbook

 Academic Affairs, Browning 109, 931-221-7676

-The Office of Academic Affairs provides leadership, professional development, services, and resources to promote a dynamic teaching and learning environment, grounded in academic excellence.
-Under the leadership of the Provost and Senior Vice President for Academic Affairs, the Office of Academic Affairs focuses its efforts on the achievement of the goals and objectives set forth in the University’s strategic plan.
-Ultimately, the office strives to enhance student success at Austin Peay through the quality of our academic programs, the distinction of our faculty, and the innovation of our academic support services.
+The Office of Academic Affairs provides leadership, professional development, services and resources to promote a dynamic teaching and learning environment grounded in academic excellence.
+Under the leadership of the Provost and Vice President for Academic Affairs, the Office of Academic Affairs focuses its efforts on the achievement of the goals and objectives set forth in the university’s strategic plan.
+Ultimately, the office strives to enhance student success at Austin Peay through the quality of our academic programs, the distinction of our faculty and the innovation of our academic support services.

-The office oversees the University’s colleges and academic programs including College of Arts and Letters; College of Behavioral and Health Sciences; College of Business; Martha Dickerson Eriksson College of Education; College of Graduate Studies/Research; College of Science, Technology, Engineering and Mathematics (STEM); Austin Peay Center at Fort Campbell; Felix G. Woodward Library; Enrollment and Student Achievement; Academic Strategic Initiatives and Foundation Engagement; Center for Extended and International Education; and Office of Senior Vice Provost and Associate Vice President for Academic Affairs.
+The office oversees the University’s colleges and academic programs, including: the College of Arts and Letters; College of Behavioral and Health Sciences; College of Business; Martha Dickerson Eriksson College of Education; College of Graduate Studies; College of Science, Technology, Engineering and Mathematics (STEM); Felix G. Woodward Library; University Registrar; Enrollment Management; Office of Senior Vice Provost and Associate Vice President for Academic Affairs; and University College.

 Return to Top of Page